Clothing and Equipment

 If you choose to carry your own gear your backpack should have a capacity of 75 – 80 litres.
 The ‘dry weight’ (ie less water) should not exceed 12 kg (if it weighs more than this you are carrying too much).
-Avoid carrying extraneous items – stick to the lists at Appendices 1 to 3.
+Avoid carrying extraneous items – stick to recommendations in the checklists provided.

 Our group carriers carry our group camping equipment, trekkers tents, food for our main meals, group first aid kits, ropes, machetes, shovels, emergency equipment and radios.
 They erect and dismantle our tents each day.

-If you engage a Personal Carrier you need only bring your daypack 30-49L.
+If you engage a Personal Carrier you need only bring your daypack 30-35L.
 It should weigh no more than 4-6kg, including water (1 litre water = 1kg).
 We will provide your carrier’s pack.

 If you wish you can hire the following gear from Adventure Kokoda for the duration of your trek: